Social Media

 The Keppel Art Centre for Education is the most exciting part of the National Gallery Singapore for little ones because it provides a fun space to explore art and unleash kids’ creativity.
 The immersive spaces and family-friendly workshops encourage kids to tap into their imagination and explore all they can create with the resources around them.
 The Keppel Art Centre for Education also provides a wide range of hands-on programmes and activities.
 Plus, entry is completely free!
 Just be sure to book a slot to visit online here so the kids won’t be disappointed if it gets too crowded!

-Highlights at Keppel Art Centre for Education:
+Highlights At Keppel Art Centre For Education:

 A Brush with Forest Fire